Max Steel (2013 TV series)

-Max Steel is a CGI–animated science fiction comedy-drama superhero television series co-produced by Mattel Playground Productions, Nerd Corps Entertainment and FremantleMedia Kids & Entertainment.
+Max Steel is an animated science fiction action-adventure superhero television series co-produced by Mattel Playground Productions, Nerd Corps Entertainment and FremantleMedia Enterprises.
 It is a reimagining of its predecessor of the same name, as well as being based on the Mattel action-figure also of the same name.
-Max Steel premiered on April 1, 2013, on Disney XD.
+Max Steel premiered on March 25, 2013, on Disney XD.

 Plot

-Season One
+Season 1 (2013)

 A 16-year-old boy named "Maxwell McGrath" is thrown into a new life when he and his mom moved to a small town called Copper Canyon.
 There he meets new friends, bullies, enemies, and a lot more.
 But later he starts to generate a powerful blue energy called "T.U.R.B.O.
 Energy".
 Max must now join N-Tek, a top secret organization his father worked on and meets a friendly ultralink named N'Barro Aksteel X377/Steel.
-When sinister super villains attack Copper Canyon, Max and Steel must link together and transform into a powerful Superhero named "Max Steel!".
+When sinister super villains attack Copper Canyon, Max and Steel must link together and transform into a powerful superhero named "Max Steel!".

-Season Two
+Season 2 (2014)

 After Forge reveals that Jim was the former Max Steel, he is about to meet his greatest challenge yet!
 Max and Steel will face new and old enemies like Toxzon and Extroyer, get new turbo modes, and a bigger threat is coming to earth!
 Will Max and Steel stop the Makino Invasion?, will Sydney and Kirby find out that Max is Max Steel?, or will Max find out his dark secret about his past that Forge is trying to hide?